Earn 5% cash back on groceries with this new Chase Freedom Unlimited credit card offer

 CNN Underscored reviews financial products such as credit cards and bank accounts based on their overall value.
 We may receive a commission through The Points Guy affiliate network if you apply and are approved for a card, but our reporting is always independent and objective.

 If you don’t already have a Chase Freedom Unlimited credit card, right now might be the perfect time to consider one.
-While it’s already a top-notch no-annual-fee credit card with potentially flexible rewards, Chase’s newly-launched sign-up offer on the Freedom Unlimited really makes it a no-brainer.
+While it’s already a top-notch no-annual-fee credit card with potentially flexible rewards, Chase’s newly launched sign-up offer on the Freedom Unlimited really makes it a no-brainer.

-First, new Chase Freedom Unlimited card holders can earn $200 in bonus cash back after spending $500 on purchases in the first 3 months after you open the account.
+First, new Chase Freedom Unlimited card holders can earn $200 in bonus cash back after spending $500 on purchases in the first three months after you open the account.
 But in addition, if you get the card now, you can also earn a whopping 5% cash back on your grocery store purchases (not including Target or Walmart) in the first year you have the card, up to a maximum of $12,000 in spending.

 If you’re able to maximize this 5% bonus category, you’re looking at an extra $600 in cash back, which means this bonus offer could theoretically equate to as much as $800 in total cash back.
 But keep reading to find out how your rewards from the Chase Freedom Unlimited can be worth even more.